solarsailer/matthieuoger.com/_posts/2013-08-16-the-lineup-of-5.md

 **Update** : Related, "[It’s the Production Line, Stupid](http://furbo.org/2013/08/15/its-the-production-line-stupid/)".

+**Update 09/12/2013** : Guess I was wrong.
+The new lineup is made of an iPhone 5C, 5S and the old 4S.

 <sub><a id="fn:1" href="#fn:1">1.</a> Cheap **does not necessarily mean low quality**.</sub>

 <sub><a id="fn:2" href="#fn:2">2.</a> I take AirDrop as an example because I think that this technology is going to be a decisive advantage for Apple.
 The fact that it is currently not available on every model is a pain.
 Hopefully, the new lineup will mitigate the problem a lot.</sub>